-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: October 2021

-One of the smash hit games to come out of the end of last year is Marvel’s Guardians Of The Galaxy.
-It takes players on a wild spacefaring adventure across the stars, but what really stands out is its use of environmental storytelling.
-In this game, you’ll explore a variety of spaceships, get acquainted with the Knowhere mining colony and trading post, venture across hostile and unfamiliar planets, spend a bit of time on 1980’s-era Earth and even pilot yourself across the stars.
-If you’re looking to explore a truly colourful and incredible universe, then this game is a great place to take flight with.
+One of the smash-hit games to come out of the end of last year was Marvel’s Guardians Of The Galaxy.
+The title takes players on a wild spacefaring adventure across the stars, but what really stands out is its use of environmental storytelling.
+In this game, you’ll explore a variety of spaceships, get acquainted with the Knowhere mining colony and trading post, venture across hostile and unfamiliar planets, spend a bit of time on 1980’s-era Earth, and even pilot yourself across the stars.
+If you’re looking to explore a truly colorful and incredible universe–or if you’re a fan of the property in general–then this game is a great choice.

 Publisher: Microsoft Studios